dpom93/drewpomeroy_portfolio/README.md

 - [YouTube Playlist: Learning RStudio + Shinyapps.io for Athlete Monitoring](https://www.youtube.com/playlist?list=PLnCoHDFUN2utbjuj24WKOYhclndRsXBmV)

 #### Project 2: Tableau Dashboard for Garmin Activities
 Since 2019, I have lost 40 pounds, and during that time, I have religiously worn a Garmin watch.

-This project aims to analyze the activities and trends that have contributed to my fitness achievements over the years, identifying what has worked best to reach this fitness level.
-Overview Dashboard draws insights into Yearly and Monthly Activity Overview (2019 - 2024), Weekly Insights (found in the navigation section) delves into a more granular trends, focusing on weekly trends within the selected year, and Conclusions analyzes heart rate responses, difficulty in mountain biking environments, and correlations between heart rate and calories.
+This project aims to analyze the activities and trends that have contributed to my fitness achievements over the years, identifying what has worked best to reach this fitness level - analyzing heart rate responses, difficulty in mountain biking environments, and correlations between heart rate and calories.
 - [Tableau Garmin Dashboard](https://public.tableau.com/app/profile/drew.pomeroy/viz/GarminDashboardProject/Dashboard1)
 - [Overview](https://github.com/dpom93/garmin_tableau_project)